 Don’t panic if you missed out during Welcome Week.
 Our trials and taster sessions run a few weeks after Welcome Week for BUCS teams, and a lot of sports clubs are open to new members all year round.

-Some clubs may charge additional fees.
 Please contact the club directly with any queries.

 Browse through our NTU sport clubs and find something you'll love.